A Fictional Surveillance State

 These numbers seem to indicate that while there was an initial outcry against government surveillance of private citizens, there was no real change in opinion or attitudes.
 Similar findings have been reported on opinions related to surveillance cameras and retention of data at work (only 24% of participants in a Pew survey said this was acceptable), and surveillance cameras placed in neighborhoods and public places (78% of respondents in a New York Times/CBS News Poll were in favor).

 In summary, George Orwell’s novel, 1984, presents what is often considered to be a frightening picture of the use of surveillance data collected by the government.
 While much of what Orwell seemed to fear has become a reality in today’s world, the current reality of the negative consequences of participatory surveillance far surpasses what Orwell envisioned.
 Participatory surveillance is engaged in when individuals knowingly allow websites to access personal information entered in profiles and online forms as well as when easily gathered recordings of oneself and others through commonly owned mobile technology.
-This process is a type of passive permission for others such as insurance companies, marketing firms and service providers to gain access to our online information even when we have some semblance of a reason to believe it will be kept anonymous or private.
+This process is a type of passive permission for others such as insurance companies, marketing firms, and service providers to gain access to our online information even when we have some semblance of a reason to believe it will be kept anonymous or private.

 Individuals contribute even more overtly to the process of public surveillance.
-They do this by purposely uploading personal information, record and schedules related to their day, where they are and where they are going, reporting what time they will be away from home or when they will depart on a lengthy vacation.
+They do this by purposely uploading personal information, record, and schedules related to their day, where they are and where they are going, reporting what time they will be away from home or when they will depart on a lengthy vacation.

 Review of the Book 1984 by George Orwell

 The novel 1984 was authored by a liberal and objective socialist not long after the Second World War had ended.
-The book discusses a future in a totalitarian state where people’s thoughts and behaviors are minutely monitored, interpreted as indicating party alliance or party misalliance and controlled to increase or decrease them depending on the valence.
+The book discusses a future in a totalitarian state where people’s thoughts and behaviors are minutely monitored, interpreted as indicating party alliance or party misalliance, and controlled to increase or decrease them depending on the valence.
 The entire novel was based on “what if” questions, specifically what if Britain had lost the war.
 Orwell found himself wondering what Britain might have looked like if it fell under the rule of either one of the totalitarian powers that dominated the mid-20th century.
 From that basic question, 1984 was created.
 Orwell presents a dark, unfulfilling, over-politicized society, which is deemed tolerable for the safety it provides.
-From the beginning however, Orwell presents the protagonist as having a passionate individual side that calls to revolt, despite being somewhat pitiful in the opening scenes.
+From the beginning, however, Orwell presents the protagonist as having a passionate individual side that calls to revolt, despite being somewhat pitiful in the opening scenes.

 Winston, the protagonist, is an ordinary man who lives in a state sometime in the future, where the rulers control absolutely everything.
-Winston is a member of the party but just barely working at the Ministry of Truth where he changes historical documents to reflect the government in a more positive light.
+Winston is a member of the party but just barely works at the Ministry of Truth where he changes historical documents to reflect the government in a more positive light.

-Soon he meets Julia who sends him a note saying she loves him and they start on an illicit, illegal, passionate affair.
+Soon he meets Julia who sends him a note saying she loves him and they start an illicit, illegal, passionate affair.
 Winston rents a room in one of the low-class areas, where he and Julia spend time together, sleep together, and talk about their hopes for freedom, which involves an ideal completely outside of and unconnected to the oppressive state in which they live.

 The secret police arrest Winston and take him to the Ministry of Love, an ironic name for a place that "re-indoctrinates” people through torture.
 At first, Winston won’t say that he was wrong to go against the government.
 Then he is taken to Room 101, where one is tortured with their worst feats.
 When a cage with rats, Winton’s greatest fear, is locked on his face he betrays Julia even begging that she take his place.